 A key part of apologizing is a full acknowledgement of what you did wrong, and why your partner is upset.
 “We act the way we act, but it lands on our partners in different ways and it’s important to understand how our partner receives our actions,” says Catherine Morris, a psychotherapist.
 “When we do something, there’s an immediate reaction from our partner related to their sense of feeling loved and okay.
 We can have an almost visceral alarm that goes off – even if our partner has no idea that this is happening.”

-Though most of us are eager to ease the tension (read: let’s stop this fussing and fighting and get back to eating this leftover pie), that doesn’t mean that an apology is always warranted.
+Though most of us are eager to ease the tension (read: let’s stop this fussing and fighting and get back to snuggling on the couch), that doesn’t mean that an apology is always warranted.
 “It’s not appropriate just keep saying ‘I’m sorry’ for everything,” says Morris.

 “It’s appropriate when you become aware that your partner is truly wounded.
 If you’re not sincerely sorry, it should invite some dialogue.”
 Morris adds that you should, at least, be interested in understanding why your partner is wounded.
 Too many arguments are focused on each partner breathlessly trying to get his or her own point across without actually listening to the other person.